Finding Your Brands Personality & Tone of Voice

 You should also analyse your customer feedback and create customer personas.
 Ask yourself what values and attitudes are most important to your target audience, and how your brand can align with those values.

 Once you have a clear understanding of your brand’s personality, you can start to develop your tone of voice.

 To help you along, here are some common brand personality types but remember, these are just examples.
-A brand can have a combination of different personality traits so the key is to choose a brand personality that aligns with your target audience, values, and industry.
+A brand can have a combination of different personality traits, so the key is to choose a brand personality that aligns with your target audience, your values, and your industry.